YamahJaleel/Luma/README.md

 - **Complete Anonymity**: All community posts are anonymous
 - **No Personal Data**: No personal information is stored or shared
 - **End-to-End Encryption**: All data is encrypted in transit and at rest
-- **Screen Protection**: Prevents screenshots and screen recording for maximum privacy
 - **Optional Location**: Location services are optional and require explicit consent
 - **User Verification**: Multi-layer verification prevents abuse
 - **Data Control**: Users have complete control over their data